Sydney-Informatics-Hub/intro-git/notebooks/09_branches.md

 ### Key Points

-- `git checkout -b branch` creates a branch.
+- `git checkout -b` creates a new branch.
-- `git merge BRANCH` merges changes from one branch to another
+- branches allow us to keep alternative versions of our code in a repository
+- `git diff` can show us the differences betweem branches

 </div>